-The VOC emission limitations and other requirements included in proposed § 129.63a are not more stringent than the recommendations included in the Federal 2006 ICS CTG upon which proposed § 129.63a is based.
-Proposed § 129.63a is designed to adopt VOC emission limitations and control measures for the use and application of industrial cleaning solvents that are generally consistent with the standards and recommendations in the 2006 ICS CTG to meet the requirements of sections 172(c)(1), 182(b)(2) and 184(b)(1)(B) of the CAA.
-Proposed § 129.63a would apply the control measures across this entire Commonwealth, as required by section 184(b)(1)(B) of the CAA.
+There are no Federal statutory or regulatory RACT limits for VOC emissions from the use and application of industrial cleaning solvents.
+Final-form § 129.63a is designed to adopt VOC emission limitations and control measures for the use and application of industrial cleaning solvents that are generally consistent with the standards and recommendations in the 2006 ICS CTG to meet the requirements of sections 172(c)(1), 182(b)(2) and 184(b)(1)(B) of the CAA.
+Section 129.63a applies the control measures across this entire Commonwealth, as required by section 184(b)(1)(B) of the CAA.
+The VOC emission limitations and other requirements included in § 129.63a are not more stringent than the recommendations included in the 2006 ICS CTG upon which § 129.63a is based.